 Alignment of ISO standard with PDCA cycle defines a way to check processes internally in order to identify how well an organization has been executing the plans as defined.

 Data Analysis (9.1.3)

 The processes that are defined in the form of ISO standard is not a one-time activity, but they have to be performed on a repeated basis and on a regular interval until the desired results are achieved.

 PDCA – ACT

 This phase is all about the actions taken to close the issues/gaps that are identified during the ‘Check’ phase.
 It is during the ‘Check’ phase that the actual measurement and analysis of deviation from plan versus the records are evident during execution.
 It is also imperative for the management to take steps as part of ‘Act’ in areas like management review.
 This step involves action plans set by management to either act as a corrective measure to overcome the failures in the process or as a step taken to prevent further deviations.

 Corrective Action (10.2)

-This same Plan Do Check Act cycle is being used in various phases of standard like training, documentation, support activities, etc. The whole concept of continuous improvement relies on PDCA cycle and the ease of implementation of ISO standards largely depend on how effectively has PDCA cycle played its role in aligning the business objectives and processes to ISO standard requirements.
+The same Plan Do Check Act cycle will be used in various phases of standards like training, documentation, support activities etc. The whole concept of continuous improvement relies on the PDCA cycle and the ease of implementation of ISO standards largely depends on how effectively the PDCA cycle played its role in aligning the business objectives and processes to the ISO standard requirements.